Keeping fit on a budget

-If you're just beginning strength training, you could start with dumbbells ($40 - $45 for a 20kg set) and buy a barbell later.
-You need different weights for different exercises, so it's worth looking for collars that allow a relatively quick change of plates: lever locks and spin-lock collars (where the collar screws on from the end of the bar) are recommended.
+If you're just beginning strength training, you could start with dumbbells (from $30 for a 20kg set) and buy a barbell later.
+You need different weights for different exercises, so it's worth looking for collars that allow an easy change of plates: lever locks and spin-lock collars (where the collar screws on from the end of the bar) are recommended.

 Are free weights for you?